vgondi123/NBAGMM/README.md

 ## Goals
 - Cluster NBA players based on statistical profiles to uncover meaningful archetypes
+  -
-- Implement a Gaussian Mixture Model (GMM) with a Dirichlet prior from scratch
+- Implement a Gaussian Mixture Model (GMM) from scratch -
-- Extend to a Dirichlet Process Gaussian Mixture Model (DPGMM) to automatically infer the number of clusters
+- Extend to a Dirichlet Process Gaussian Mixture Model (DPGMM) -

 ## Current Progress
 - ✅ Data collection and preprocessing